atomisthq/docs/docs/developer/team.md

 ### Find the workspace ID

-On the [dashboard][], you can find the Workspace ID on the settings page (click the gear).
+On the [web interface][dashboard], you can find the Workspace ID on the settings page (click the gear).

 ### Get an API key

 You'll need an API key that identifies you to the Atomist service.
-[Get one here](https://app.atomist.com/apiKeys) Obtain this from the [dashboard][], by clicking on your username in the upper right.
+[Get one here](https://app.atomist.com/apiKeys) Obtain this from the [web interface][dashboard], by clicking on your username in the upper right.

-[dashboard]: ../user/dashboard.md (Atomist Dashboard documentation)
+[dashboard]: ../user/dashboard.md (Atomist web interface documentation)

 ### Provide the API key to the SDM